lifespikes/laravel-precognition-react/README.md

 This is a small example of the usage of the `usePrecognitionForm` hook with a simple/basic form.

+Also, this hook returns the following additional properties:

+- `data` - The form data.
+- `setData` - A function that sets the form data.
+- `errors` - The form errors.
+- `setErrors` - A function that sets the form errors.
+- `clearErrors` - A function that clears the form errors.

+#### Usage example:
 ```tsx
 import React, { ChangeEvent, FormEvent } from 'react';
 import {usePrecognitionForm} from '@lifespikes/laravel-precognition-react';